 - Image– The image to get also can dictate if it is sinful or not.
 If it is profane, vulgar, satanic, or sexually explicit, it is apparently wrong.

 If you already got a tattoo and are guilty of the above, it is important to go to confession and ask for forgiveness.

 In this Sacrament, God will absolve you from your sins, even getting a tattoo in a sinful manner.

 If you are planning to get a tattoo, it is important to discern well.
 Do not be impulsive.
-Catholics can get a tattoo but of course with the right intention.
+Catholics can get a tattoo (both clergy and laity) but of course with the right intention.
 Consider the above instances and from there, with a good conscience, decide.

 There are many instances that we, Catholics, can be confused and overwhelmed because of unclear teachings.
 As much as possible we want concise answers to our questions.

 Just like getting a tattoo, since the Catechism does not mention it, we tend to fear if we are getting it wrong, and that’s alright!

 It is good that we search because it shows we care what God thinks of it.